bitwombat/gps-tags/README.md

 ## Theory of operation

-A service written in Go listens to endpoints.
+A web service written in Go listens to endpoints.

-`/upload` is for devices to post their JSON payloads The payload is dumped as-is into a MongoDB database.
+The `/upload` endpoint is for GPS tracking devices to post their JSON payloads.
+The payload is dumped as-is into a MongoDB database.

-If the tag is outside the Safe Zone or Property boundaries, notifications are sent (currently only [ntfy.sh](https://ntfy.sh) is supported).
+If the device location is outside the Safe Zone or Property boundaries, notifications are sent (currently [ntfy.sh](https://ntfy.sh) is supported).

 A boundary can be divided up into named zones for more useful notifications.
+See screenshot below.
 These zones are defined in .kml files created with Google Earth.

-When web users visit `/current` with a browser, a Google Map is returned, with markers showing current tag positions.
-The markers have other data about the tag, including data freshness and battery level.
+When web users visit `/current` with a browser, a Google Map is returned with markers showing current tag positions.
+The markers have other data about the device, including data freshness and battery level.

+When web users visit `/paths` with a browser, a Google Map is returned showing a path of the last 50 received positions.

 ## Installation and setup